 How to get started: Sign up for a phone data sharing app and just use your device as normal

-8. Taking online surveys
+12. Taking paid online surveys

-This one’s a classic, so we need to mention it!
+This one’s a classic, so we need to mention it.
 There are dozens, if not hundreds or even thousands of websites out there that’ll connect you to consumer surveys and pay you for your time.

-Now, that’s a whole lot of marketing jargon to say that the information you fill out when you sign up for a survey site will dictate how much you might stand to earn, and how often you’ll be picked for surveys.
+So, the information you fill out when you sign up for a survey site will dictate how much you might stand to earn, and how often you’ll be picked for surveys.

 It’s also worth knowing that there are plenty of scams in the space, so stick with tried and tested survey sites to begin with.
 Here’s a review of SurveyMonkey, as well as a review of Branded Surveys to get you started with the market leaders.